 While these vehicles offer state of the art engines, reduced emissions, and roomy vehicle platforms, they have drastically reduced the amount of available under hood space usually allocated for engine driven aftermarket components such as; air compressors, secondary alternators and hydraulic systems.
 Generally, mobile service businesses and municipalities buy these vehicles and outfit them with engine driven accessory systems for the many important tasks they do every day.

-Although there is limited underhood space available, most vans have an option to mount a secondary alternator.
+Although there is limited engine compartment space available, most vans have an option to mount a secondary alternator.
 Dual alternators are used in many vans that are converted into ambulances or emergency vehicles to meet those specialized vehicles’ electrical needs.
 VMAC’s challenge was to try to fit a compressor into the space of an alternator.

 North American commercial vehicle regulations have made the vans a necessary option for many fleet managers and these vans are being used more and more in the mobile service industry.
 Unfortunately they lack a viable option for running air tools.
 The choices had been limited to very small CFM electric compressors and gas engine powered compressors mounted in the van that take up significant room, must be vented for exhaust and gas fumes (many of which are done improperly) and poses safety hazards while filling the fuel tank.